AlexYeates/balloon-burst/README.md

 <h2>Introduction</h2>

-This is my first project for the Web Development Immersive course at General Assembly in London.
-Balloon Burst started out with inspiration from the popular phone game Fruit Ninja.
+This is my <strong>first project</strong> for the <strong>Web Development Immersive</strong> course at <strong>General Assembly</strong> in London. <strong>Balloon Burst</strong> started out with inspiration from the popular phone game Fruit Ninja.

 As the game was planned and developed, it was tweaked to have balloons rather than fruit, and for the balloons to travel to the top of the board rather than fall back again after a certian distance.

-You can see a working version of the game <a href="https://serene-river-15658.herokuapp.com/">here</a>.
+You can see a <strong>working version</strong> of the game <a href="https://serene-river-15658.herokuapp.com/">here</a>.

-You can see the code for the game <a href="https://github.com/AlexYeates/wdi-project-1">here</a>.
+You can see the <strong>code</strong> for the game <a href="https://github.com/AlexYeates/wdi-project-1">here</a>.

-<h2>How to play</h2>
+<h2>How To Play</h2>

-The aim of the game is to pop the balloons as they appear with your cursor before they reach the top of the screen.
+The aim of the game is to <strong>pop</strong> the balloons as they appear with your cursor before they reach the top of the screen.

 The balloons initially spawn at an interval of one second, which decreases every time you collect 25 points.
 Each balloon is worth one point.